Corfu island (Central)

 On August 9, 1716, Ecclesiastical history says a terrible storm broke out on the island, hitting the ships of Turkish troops scattering panic in their camp, and holding the Corfu Fortress impregnable.
 Many Ottoman soldiers fled, saying that they saw Saint Spyridon in the form of a monk coming out of the homonymous church and expelling them with a lit torch.
 That is why the departure of the Ottomans from the island on 11 August was then attributed to the miraculous intervention of Saint Spyridon.

 The litany, flanked by the Philharmonic of the Corfu’s sounds, accompanies a large crowd of people, all the priestly clergy of the island with archbishops and bishops.

 The Philharmonics of Corfu are worldwide known.
 There are 18 philharmonics on the island, four of which are located and operate within city limits.
 The names of the four largest philharmonic bands are:

 - FILARMONIKI ETAIREIA KERKYRAS (old )

-It is one of the cleanest beaches in Corfu there are no hotels, appartments or restaurants on the beach so it still remains natural and unspoiled by progress.
+It is one of the cleanest beaches in Corfu.
+There are no hotels, apartments, or restaurants on the beach, so it remains natural and unspoiled by progress.
 Beautiful green-green waters when you see them from above and enjoy them just as you descend.

-Νorth of the beach, on the hill, you will find the monastery of the Blessed Vorgin of Myrtiotissa, 14th century which also deserves a visit.
+Νorth of the beach, on the hill, you will find the monastery of the Blessed Virgin of Myrtiotissa, 14th century, which also deserves a visit.